 Due to our department’s need for advance scheduling notifications for full-time staff, anticipated use of staff from outside our department, and the number of facilities projects/improvements, we are establishing deadlines and a financial commitment from our conference groups.

-For returning groups from the previous summer, sponsors will be asked to complete either the Accommodations Request for Long-Term Academic Programs in Eaton- Summer 2020 or Accommodations Request for Long-Term Academic Programs in Frederiksen Court – Summer 2020, listing requests for their group.
-During the spring (between January and mid-March), a contract will be issued to the sponsor, with details, rates, and deadlines, etc., to contractually confirm the accommodations for the group.
-The collection of information and the completion of a contract should be finished by mid-March.
-In the event the submitted contract is cancelled on or between Wednesday, April 15, 2020 and the deadline for guaranteed numbers established in the contract, the Sponsor agrees to pay 20% of the cost of the room and meal plans.
+For returning groups from the previous summer, sponsors will be asked to complete either the Accommodations Request for Long-Term Academic Programs in Buchanan- Summer 2021 or Accommodations Request for Long-Term Academic Programs in Frederiksen Court – Summer 2021, listing requests for their group.
+During the spring, a contract will be issued to the sponsor, with details, rates, and deadlines, etc., to contractually confirm the accommodations for the group.
+In the event the submitted contract is cancelled on or between Thursday, April 15, 2021 and the deadline for guaranteed numbers established in the contract, the Sponsor agrees to pay 20% of the cost of the room and meal plans.
 Additional deadlines and financial obligations will be outlined in the contract.

 Sponsors will supply required information to complete room assignments for check-in.
 The sponsor will also be responsible to notify each participant of the housing and dining options selected for them, their expected check-in time and place, etc. Basic information will be supplied by the Conference Services Staff for the sponsor to supplement and send with personalized information to each participant.